unixorn/aws-lambda-list/Readme.md

 * [MoonMail](https://github.com/microapps/MoonMail) - Sends email marketing campaigns with [Amazon SES](https://moonmail.io/amazon-ses-email-marketing/).
 * [node-letsencrypt-lambda](https://github.com/ocelotconsulting/node-letsencrypt-lambda) - Use AWS Lambda to manage SSL certificates for Lets-Encrypt.
 * [perf-cop](https://github.com/Quartz/perf-cop) - Profiles your site with PWMetrics and publishes the results as CloudWatch metrics.
+* [pr-notify-bot](https://github.com/kentaro-m/lambda-pr-notify-bot) - Sends Slack reminders to CR reviewers to review their pull requests on AWS.
 * [pricing-tools](https://github.com/concurrencylabs/aws-pricing-tools) - A Lambda function that calculates near real-time price of an account's infrastructure including EC2, ELB, EBS, RDS, Lambda, Dynamo DB and Kinesis resources.
 * [reaper-lambda](https://github.com/gabinante/reaper-lambda) - Reaps any and all instances which are not tagged with an expiration date.
 * [s3-file-copier](https://github.com/roberthelmick08/aws-lambda-s3-file-copier) - Lambda function that copies files from source S3 bucket to target bucket upon upload.